layilin/SP23-33852/_texts/sc-page039.md

 - The wood-nymphs foster the contagious blast.
 - Foes to the Dryads, they remorseless fell [560]
 - Each shrub of shade, each tree of spreading root,
 - That woo the first glad fannings of the breeze.
+- Far from the muse be such inhuman thoughts;
 - Far better recks she of the woodland tribes,
 - Earth's eldest birth, and earth's best ornament.
 [565]
 - Ask him, whom rude necessity compels